Paula's Body Shop

 ¼ tea spoon of instant coffee or 1 tablespoon of cold-brewed coffee.

 Mount Hagen Organíc-Café freeze dried instant coffee.
 This stuff is so good, it passes the taste test of coffee snobs, even if they won't admit it.
-Cold-brewed coffee is lower in acidity and it is easy to make your own with the many recipes on the 'Net.
-I prefer the cold-brewed!
+Cold-brewed coffee is lower in acidity and easy to make.
+I preferred the cold-brewed when I was still consuming coffee!
+If you suffer candida or immune deficiencies, avoid coffee.

 ½-1 tea spoon of virgin coconut oil.

 Any brand should work.
-This is a healthy dairy fat substitution; fat is an emulsifier and emulsifiers are needed to help distribute the cocoa, otherwise the powder tends to drop to the bottom as it does not dissolve like coffee does.
+This is a healthy dairy fat (cream) substitution; fat is an emulsifier, which is needed to help distribute the cocoa, otherwise the powder tends to drop to the bottom.
+If you suffer high cholesterol, coconut oil helps bring it down - and will stun your non-fat-preaching doctor.

-1 very rounded tea spoon of unsweetened cocoa powder.
+1 rounded tea spoon of unsweetened cocoa powder.

 Fill cup with boiling hot water, and stir well.
-Keep that spoon around as you’ll need to stir throughout, but not as much as you would if you didn’t add any emulsifier.
-It's up to you to add cream, fake or otherwise.
-I finally let it go as none of the options were suitable to my personal biochemistry - even rice milk aggravated my candida.
+Keep that stir stick around as you’ll need to stir before sipping, but not as often as you would if you didn’t add any emulsifier.

 My convoluted story

-Coffee just isn’t good for me, not the least because of what the caffeine can and will do to my nervous system.
+Coffee isn’t good for me, not the least because of what the caffeine can and will do to my nervous system.
 I quit coffee about 19 years ago when I discovered that I had become allergic and addicted.
-It took me 30 days to get past the withdrawal.
+It took me 30 days to get past the withdrawal symptoms of chronic tiredness.
 That 30 days was so memorable, it has kept me from ever getting addicted again.
-But coffee is wonderfully smelling and has some serious beneficial affects on both the brain and pancreas, two organs of mine that suffer, so I wanted to find a way to put coffee back into my life in a safe way.
-I started by learning that the darker the roast, the less the caffeine, so I dipped my toe in the espresso world, first.
-But, you can’t languish over the espresso cuplet.
+But coffee smells wonderful and has some serious beneficial effects on both the brain and pancreas, two organs of mine that suffer, so I wanted to find a way to put coffee back into my life in a safe way.
+Low dose is the way to go.
+But, if you suffer candida or any fungal or blood sugar issues please avoid or low-dose caffeination, because here's the bad news:

-I’m not supposed to have sugar or dairy, either, but chocolate!
-Chocolate is so very wonderful.
-World’s best antidepressant, really, short of a new love.
-As I compromised on coffee with the occasional espresso, I found a compromise with chocolate by buying dark, organic and limiting myself to one ounce, once a week.
+I found a compromise with chocolate by buying dark, organic, which is lower in sugar and dairy, and limiting myself to one ounce, once a week.
 On Sundays, I would have my four little squares of chocolate with a cup of tea and the NY Times.
 I soon realized that Sundays were the only day of the week in which I was genuinely happy.
 I narrowed the cause down to the chocolate, which I then narrowed down to the cocoa in the chocolate.
 How to get the great benefits of cocoa without the disastrous effects of sugar and dairy?
 Duh.
-Just eat the cocoa.
+Consume only the cocoa.
 This is what prompted the morning drink, but in reality, cocoa powder can be tossed onto and into nearly anything.
-There’s a reason the Mexicans put it in their chicken sauce.
+There’s a reason blessed Mexican cooks put it in their chicken sauce.
 If it can go there, it can go anywhere, so just play with it.

-And, I wanted to drink something other than boring water in the morning.
-Don’t get me wrong: That morning glass of water is vital to breaking the fast in the best way, so it’s still on the menu, but I missed being like the rest of the world that ritualized morning with a cuppa joe.
+I wanted to drink something other than boring water in the morning.
+Don’t get me wrong: That morning glass of water is vital to breaking the fast in the best way, so it’s still on the menu, but right or wrong, I missed being like the rest of the world that ritualized morning with a cuppa joe.

-I also had a strong, bittersweet memory of my biological father and I during the few short years I had him with me: He rose very early in the morning for factory work, made his cup of coffee with cream and sugar, and left it on the table as he turned his back pretending not to notice tiny me sneaking in and drinking as much of his coffee as I could get away with before he turned around and caught me; he never got angry, but only smiled and put me on his lap after making more coffee for himself.
+I also had a strong, bittersweet memory of my biological father during the few short years I had him with me: He rose very early in the morning for factory work, made his cup of coffee with cream and sugar, and left it on the table as he turned his back pretending not to notice tiny me sneaking in and drinking as much of his coffee as I could get away with before he turned around and caught me; he never got angry, but only smiled and put me on his lap after making more coffee for himself.
 We two had a special and rare love, so love is another ingredient in my concoction.
+Whatever you consume: Make it with the gratitude that generates the healing vibes of true love.

-Two months after experimenting with earlier versions of this recipe, I noticed that my chronic depression was no longer there.
+Two months after my first experiments with earlier versions of this recipe, I noticed that my chronic depression was no longer there.
 I also noticed that I no longer craved chocolate.
-I surmise that my brain needed the neuro-transmitter-balancing chemicals that the cocoa bean contains, and once satisfied, so was the chocolate craving satisfied.
+I surmise that my brain needed the neurotransmitter-balancing chemicals (esp. flavanols) that the cocoa bean contains, and once satisfied, so was the chocolate craving satisfied.
 I’ve encouraged others to experiment with this, with similar results.

-Coffee in small dosage to stimulate without damage, cocoa in liberal dosage because it is wicked healthy and doesn’t seem to do any harm in excess, unrefined sea salts for mineral balance which helps cellular communication, virgin coconut oil for many health reasons but mostly so I don’t have to keep stirring so often, and pancreas-safe raw honey not to make it sweet, but for balance.
+Coffee in small dosage to stimulate without damage, cocoa in moderate dosage because it is wicked healthy and doesn’t seem to do any harm as long as not contaminated during processing (see warning, below), unrefined sea salts for mineral balance - or just kosher salt - which helps cellular communication, virgin coconut oil for many health reasons, including reduction of cholesterol and antifungal properties, and pancreas-safe, antifungal raw honey on the days I need it, not to make it sweet, but for balance.
+Molasses is the recent add-on, and that's because I inadvertently discovered it was taking care of some mineral imbalances I didn't know I had.

 Ginny In Toledo :)